kaiorosa1/100-days-of-code/log.md

 ### Day 63: March 30, 2019

 **Today's Progress**: I've finished the Bootstrap section on the Front-End Libraries Certification on FCC.
+I also solved a Project Euler challenge.

 **Thoughts**: It's been pretty chill and I already had an idea of how to use Bootstrap so it was more a review of the features.
 I know Bootstrap is pretty powerful.
+It's funny how quickly you can solve a challenge and how hard and impossible seems to solve another.

-**Link(s) to work**: Commit on Github:
+**Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/js-journey/commit/94c8d64a883677dbc88d626b99a92370b5ce0d34